← Back to Blog

 The three signals that matter

 Every credible trade promotions analysis covers three signals.
-Each one answers a different question — and the failure modes of trade spend almost always trace back to ignoring one of them.
+Each answers a different question, and the failure modes of trade spend almost always trace back to ignoring one of them.

 1. Incremental lift

-Understanding true promotion value requires counterfactual analysis — determining what baseline sales would have been without promotional activity.
+Knowing a promotion's true value means doing counterfactual analysis: working out what baseline sales would have been with no promotional activity at all.
 That means accounting for seasonality, holidays, competitor moves, and distribution shifts to isolate the genuine incremental gain.

 Weekly sales chart over 16 weeks showing a stable baseline, a 4-week promotion window with lift well above baseline, a 3-week post-promo dip below baseline, and then recovery.